jgm/unicode-collation/README.md

 ```

 Normalization accounts for about 15% of the run time,
-as we can see be turning it off:
+as we can see by turning it off:

 ```
   sort a list of 10000 random Texts (en-u-kk-false = no normalize):